Pagosa Springs vacation rentals

 Temperatures in Pagosa Springs are relatively mild all year round, but at this high elevation, it’s vital to take plenty of water, layers of clothing, and sunscreen with you regardless of the weather or season.
 Early summer is the best time to go kayaking, white water rafting, and hot air ballooning and make the most of the warm weather.
 The hot springs that the town is named after are most easily accessible in the late summer and early fall, which coincides with a famous folk festival in early September.
 Winter is when skiers and snowboarders of all experience levels come to ride the mountains or go cross-country on fresh snow.
 Spring is one of the coldest times of the year and often the quietest season to visit, so head here between March and May to get the place almost to yourself — just remember to bundle up.

-What are the top things to do in Pagosa Springs?
+Top things to do in Pagosa Springs

 Chimney Rock National Monument